sg200000/Robotic_course/README.md

 # CESE robotic course
-This reporistory will contain robotics training material
+This repository will contain robotics training material